Alloy Artifacts |

 By early 1922 the company had been reorganized.

-The notice in Fig. 5 describes the reorganization, as published on page 131 of the February, 1922 issue of Steel Processing and Conversion.
+Fig. 5 shows a notice describing the reorganization, as published on page 131 of the February, 1922 issue of Steel Processing and Conversion.

 As a result of the receivership, the Bellows family appears to have lost their controlling stake in the company, although Warren Bellows remained as a vice-president and general manager.